SAPH1TE/SAPH1TE/README.md

 <!--
   Authored by saph1te
   VERSION:2.0.0
-       - Please note this is not the offical 2.0 as this is the dev branch and so please note that this code is activley being worked on in early stages so expect many quick commits, major changes, quirks, ect
+       - Please note this is not the official 2.0 as this is the dev branch and so please note that this code is actively being worked on in early stages so expect many quick commits, major changes, quirks, ect

   =====================
          WELCOME!
   =====================
-  - shoutout to anyone reading and peeking at the code
+  - shout-out to anyone reading and peeking at the code
   - This took a while 'cause GitHub blocks some CSS workarounds in markdown files which i have attempted heavily.
   - But i would say it paid off...
   - Wanna collab, vibe, or talk?
 Discord’s open: **@saph1te**

   ======================
-      COLOR PALLETE
+      COLOR PALLET
   ======================
   Common Theme: "Jolly"